 Program participants using the Extended Classroom can see and hear everything that is going on in the classroom.
 They can raise their hand and contribute to class discussions as if they were sitting in the room.
 Students on campus can see their peers on dedicated screens, as can of course the professor.
-In addition to connecting to the classroom, students will also have a link to breakout rooms to work with their learning groups.
 To maintain the quality and rigor of the Yale MBA for Executives program, students cannot use the Extended Classroom on two consecutive class weekends and the number of Extended Classroom spots per weekend is limited.
 Browse our FAQs below for more information on the Extended Classroom policy and logistics.

 How often can I access the Extended Classroom?

 You will be required to attend a class weekend at Evans Hall at least once a month.
 Classes cannot be accessed remotely for two consecutive class weekends.